free things to do in New York City

 Gallery Talk | Curator's Tour of the Exhibition Beauty Contest

-Beauty Contest deals with one of the most trivial everyday experiences: the daily encounter with human beauty and its social construction - a perennial anthropologic subject dating back to the writings of ancient Greek philosophers.
-The exhibition features works by 20 internationally acclaimed and emerging artists who reflect critically on contemporary global society’s obsession and fascination with physical appearance.
+Beauty Contest deals with one of the most trivial everyday experiences: the daily encounter with human more beauty and its social construction - a perennial anthropologic subject dating back to the writings of ancient Greek philosophers.
+The exhibition features works by 20 internationally acclaimed and emerging artists who reflect critically on contemporary global society’s obsession and fascination with physical appearance. less

 New York City, NY; NYC